 A participant that meets either criterion below will have study product stopped, but will remain in study follow-up.
-The QT correction formula used to determine study product discontinuation should be the same one used throughout the study.
+The QT (QTc) correction formula used to determine study product discontinuation should be the same one used throughout the study.
+For example, either Bazett's (QTcB) or Fridericia (QTcF) correction formula may be used, as long as the same formula is used throughout for a given participant.

-- QTcB > 550 msec, OR - Change from baseline: QTcB >60 msec
+- QTc > 550 msec, OR - Change from baseline: QTc >60 msec